mwiedemeyer/vaultwarden-on-azure-container-apps/README.md

 # Vaultwarden on Azure Container Apps

-This repo contains the bicep files to deploy Vaultwarden on an Azure Container App.
+This repo contains the bicep files to deploy [Vaultwarden](https://github.com/dani-garcia/vaultwarden) on an Azure Container App.
+It also contains an empty SQLite database required to setup Vaultwarden using an Azure file share.

-For more details visit my blog post with all the details: [https://blog.mwiedemeyer.de/post/2023/Vaultwarden-Bitwarden-on-Azure-Container-Apps/](https://blog.mwiedemeyer.de/post/2023/Vaultwarden-Bitwarden-on-Azure-Container-Apps/)
+For more details visit my blog post: [https://blog.mwiedemeyer.de/post/2023/Vaultwarden-Bitwarden-on-Azure-Container-Apps/](https://blog.mwiedemeyer.de/post/2023/Vaultwarden-Bitwarden-on-Azure-Container-Apps/)

 To run this template you can execute: